-- Repeated breaches of the school rules
+- > Repeated breaches of the school rules

 - Any form of bullying

-- Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent)
+- > Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent)

-- Sexual harassment, meaning unwanted conduct of a sexual nature, such as:
+- > Sexual harassment, meaning unwanted conduct of a sexual nature, such as:

-- o Sexual comments
+- Sexual comments

-- o Sexual jokes or taunting
+- Sexual jokes or taunting

-- o Physical behaviour such as interfering with clothes
+- Physical behaviour such as interfering with clothes

 - Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content

-- Vandalism
+- > Vandalism

-- Theft
+- > Theft

-- Fighting
+- > Fighting

-- Smoking
+- Smoking (including vaping)

-- Racist, sexist, homophobic or discriminatory behaviour
+- > Racist, sexist, homophobic or discriminatory behaviour

-- Possession of any prohibited items.
+- > Possession of any prohibited/banned items.
 These are:

+- Mobile devices that have not been secured in a Yondr pouch.

-- o Knives or weapons
+- Knives or weapons

-- o Alcohol
+- Alcohol

-- o Illegal drugs
+- Illegal drugs

-- \circ Stolen items
+- Stolen items

-- o Tobacco and cigarette papers
+- Tobacco and cigarette papers

-- o E-cigarettes or vapes
+- E-cigarettes or vapes

-- o Fireworks
+- Fireworks

 - Pornographic images

-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).
+- Any article a staff member reasonably suspects has been, or is likely to be, used to commit

+an offence, or to cause personal injury to, or damage to the property of, any person

+(including the pupil)